tcorbettclark/sql-constructor/README.md

 little bit easier through good formatting and layout, reducing the cognitive load on the programmers.
 Doing this with completely static SQL is possible e.g. with static formatters, but is harder to achieve when *programmatically* constructing the SQL.
-In my experience one easily looses the formating in *both* the generating Python code *and* in the generated SQL.
+One can easily loose the formating in *both* the generating Python code *and* in the generated SQL.
 Ouch.

 This package aims to solve this problem with a particular programming pattern and a small number of utility functions.